 ** Also notice that before he looks at ''anything'' in the movie, he puts on a pair of glasses. . .a proto-[[Series/StarTrekTheNextGeneration VISOR]]?

 ** It makes a bit of [[WhatDoYouMeanItsNotSymbolic thematic sense too]].
 If he's blind, he can't judge Klingons and Humans by [[FantasticRacism outward appearances]], and instead has to judge them by their actions and character.
 And the President is the main roadblock in the way of war between the Klingon Empire and the Federation of Planets after Chancellor Gorkon's death.

 * It hit this troper that this movie finally ties up the personal character storyline for Captain Kirk that was established in Wrath of Kahn.
-In [=WoK=], Kirk is lamenting his age and growing old, something that [=McCoy=] chastises him for, encouraging him to be like his younger self before he truly becomes an antique. erally accepting the best times of his Kirk complains about feeling old, useless, and genlife are behind him.
+In [=WoK=], Kirk complains about feeling old, useless, and generally accepting the best times of his life are behind him, something that [=McCoy=] chastises him for, encouraging him to be like his younger self before he truly becomes an antique.
 Certain events bring Kirk to feel rejuvenated and youthful enough to once again take up the captaincy of a new Enterprise.
 When this Enterprise's time has come and Kirk is faced with his mortality once again in Undiscovered Country, Kirk plots a course to Neverland ("Second Star to the Right and Straight On 'Til Morning"), informing the audience and reassuring himself that he intends to never grow old.
 Something that Kirk apparently follows through with until his death.

 ** A scene cut from ''Film/StarTrekGenerations'' (because its poor quality made it completely unusable) would have would have had Kirk's first scene in that movie be a sky-dive. . .from orbit!